miguelpalospou/Final-project/README.md

 ## Future Work
 Future enhancements include improving model accuracy through techniques such as automated real-time scraping for more up-to-date data, incorporating additional variables (e.g., bathrooms, flat conditions), and experimenting with model parameters.
 There is also an interest in expanding the service by creating detailed dashboards for flat searches, developing an application, and including other features to enhance user experience.

-## Installation
+## Installation/Requirements
-libraries needed: pandas, numpy, scikit-learn, BeautifulSoup, Selenium, etc.
+libraries needed: pandas, numpy, scikit-learn, BeautifulSoup, Selenium, etc. Check requirements.txt for more information.

-## Usage